-Are you a high school student looking to get a head start in your college coursework?
+Are you a high school student (or the parent of a student) looking to get a head start in college coursework?
 Is there a course you are interested in that is not offered by your high school?
 Henry Ford College offers many opportunities to help you accelerate your education.
-Be prepared: You will need to be academically dedicated and willing to attend school full-time to achieve your goals through these programs.

 Interested?
 Contact your high school counseling office to discuss opportunities for Dual Enrollment or Advancement Plus.

 If you are not eligible for Dual Enrollment, we offer multiple programs that are listed on this page.
 Feel free to browse and find a program that suits your needs.

 You must meet with your high school counselor before registering for classes at HFC.

 You may take courses at HFC during your high school district’s regular academic year.

 You may enroll for all available class times: morning, afternoon, evening, online, and Saturdays.

 If you are new to the Dual Enrollment program, you will be required to attend a Dual Enrollment Orientation session.
 These sessions will help you gain a better understanding of what you will need to do to succeed as a college student.
 They will also go over some of the important differences between high school and college.
 You will also learn about the services available to you at HFC.